alopresto/opensslpbeencryptor/blog.md

 `$ openssl enc <cipher> -e -k <password> <<< "This is a plaintext message."`

 For `<cipher>`, you can see a list of supported options by running `$ openssl enc list`.
 We are using `aes-256-cbc` here (many of the ciphers have a shortcut where running `$ openssl aes-256-cbc` is identical to `$ openssl enc -aes-256-cbc`). `-e` instructs the tool to encrypt the data, and `-k` specifies the password.
 We can use `-in` and `-out` for input and output files, and `-a` as an optional flag to Base64 encode the output.
-Let's hold off on Base64 encoding for a second to inspect the output
+Let's hold off on Base64 encoding for a second to inspect the output.

 Running the above command gives us some output on the command line.